ssu-humane/contextomized-quote-contrastive/README.md

 2. To downstream task detecting the contextomized quotes we construct 1,600 datasets consisting of *T*, *B*, and labels to fine-tune the trained QuoteCSE model.
 Label 1 means 'Contextomized', and label 0 means 'Modified'.<br/>
 Contextomized quote is a title quote that does not semantically match any quotes in the body text and distorts the speaker's intention.
-Modified quote is a quote in a news headline that are different in form but semantically match to quotes in the body text.
+Modified quote is a title quote that is different in form but semantically matches quotes in the body text.

 <br/> This table is an example for each label.
 |title quote|body quotes|label|